anhtukhtn/books/the_pragmatic_programmer.md

 The shell is your friend.

+### Debugging
+> SELECT isn't broken

+It is a painful thing.
+To look at your own trouble and know that you yourself and no one else has made it.

+#### Psychology of debugging

+Embrace the fact that debugging is just a problem solving, and attack it as such.

+It doesn't master whatever the bug is your fault or someone else's.
+It is still your problem.

+Fix the problem, not the blame.

+#### A debugging mindset

+The first rule of the debugging: Don't Panic

+Before starting debugging, turn off many of the defenses you use each day to protect your ego, turn out any project pressures you maybe under, and get yourself comfortable

+If your first reaction on witness a bug or seeing a report is "that's impossible", you are plainly wrong.
+Don't waste a single neuron on the train of thought that begins with "but that can't happen" because quite clearly it can and has.

+#### Where to start

+Make sure you are working on code that compiled cleanly - without warnings.
+Set compiler warning level as high as possible.
+It doesn't make sense to waste time trying to find the problem that compiler could find.
+We need to concentrate on the harder problem at hand.

+Unfortunately, bug reporting isn't an exact science.
+It's easy to be misled by coincidences, and you can't affort to waste time debugging coincidences.
+First, need to be accurate in your observations.

+#### Debugging strategies

+Once you think you know what is going on, it's time to find out what the program thinks is going on.

+- Visualize your data: get a good look at the data it is operation on
+- Tracing: watch the state of the program over time.
+- Rubber ducking: explain it to someone else
+- Process of elimination: **SELECT isn't broken**

 ## Chapter 6: While you are coding

 Avoid programming by coincidence-replying on luck and accidental successes-in favor of programming deliberately